Howdju/howdju/README.md

 - `premiser-api`: AWS lambda for API requests/responses.
 Initialization, gateway event handler, and logic is deferred to the selected route.
 - `lambdas/howdju-message-handler`: SNS handler for async event handling.
 - `howdju-client-common`: code common to clients.
+The decision to put code here can be based upon either runtime considerations (if putting the code in howdju-common would not work outside of a DOM runtime) or based upon design decisions (if it would never make sense to access the code in a server-side context.)
 - `premiser-ui`: React web app for howdju.com
 - `premiser-ext`: Chrome web extension ([Chrome web store page](https://chrome.google.com/webstore/detail/howdju-extension/gijlmlebhfiglpgdlgphbmaamhkchoei/))